Aaron-Deimund/Pragmatic-Theism/README.md

 # Pragmatic-Theism
 A convenient and sufficiently nerdy place to collect my thoughts, assumptions, and beliefs.
+I'll use this file as a staging area for content.

 ## Some Disclaimers
 - While I will use the Bible and potentially other sacred texts, I don't here feel constrained to conform to what may be appropriate exegesis in other settings.
 I will not be justifying or arguing with anyone but myself.